deepaksood619/deepaksood619.github.io/docs/ai/llm/prompt-examples.md

 ![ChatGPT Prompts Commands](../../media/chatgpt-prompts.png)

 Share the most important leadership lessons and insights from the book `{insert book}` by `{insert author}`.
 For each insight suggest an actionable way I can embody it.

+## Create Proposal

+For the attached RFP

+1. Create questions to ask to the client for understanding the requirements more, and coming up with a proposal and sow based on the answers.
+2. Along with this create a proposal for the SOW.
+Write clear assumptions wherever required, give timelines, resources required and full detailed proposal with detailed tasks bifurcation.
+Also add the tentative duration for each phase. also provide a list of required skills, the number of resources needed, and a high-level budget estimate for the project?